TrueNAS SCALETrueNAS SCALE Nightly Development Documentation

 • SMART service and SMART tests

 SMART service and tests are important for systems with large numbers of disks.
-Managing systems with large numbers of disks can present challenges when determining the disk with issues if SMART service and testing is not set up.
+Managing systems with large numbers of disks can present challenges when determining the disk with issues if SMART service and testing are not set up.

 • Failover service on SCALE Enterprise High Availability (HA) systems